liuyuchenzh/upload2cdn/README.md

 When using, it basically means overriding `assets` field, and only use the files you provide as assets.

 > Should be an array of _absolute_ locations.

+### [preProcess]: (fileContent: string, fileLocation: string) => string

+Give you the chance to update files' content before any further process.
+Runs at the very beginning (including all valid files in `src` and `assets`), prior to any upload related process.

 ## License